valyala/Varnish-Cache/doc/sphinx/reference/params.rst

 	Default connection timeout for backend connections.
 We only try to connect to the backend for this many seconds before giving up.
 VCL can override this default value for each backend and backend request.

-critbit_cooloff
-	- Units: s
-	- Default: 180.0
-	- Flags:

-	How long time the critbit hasher keeps deleted objheads on the cooloff list.

 default_grace
 	- Units: seconds
 	- Default: 10